-A toolbox meeting is an informal daily or weekly chat, usually done on-site, about the work that will be done that week.
+A toolbox meeting is an informal daily or weekly chat, usually done on-site, about the jobs to be done that week.
 Your team can raise any concerns they have, as well as discuss incidents that have happened since the last talk.

 - Health & Safety Requirements for UK Trade Businesses

 - Health & Safety Requirements for US Trade Businesses